The 5 Stages Of The Blog Sales Funnel And How To Use Them

 The goal was simply to have as many people visit your site as possible, and hope that they would stay on the site long enough to purchase something on offer.
 Or, if you didn’t happen to have your own business, to continue establishing your level of influence and authority in order to make money off of affiliate sales or ad revenue.

 Until, of course, the arrival of what I like to call “Content Marketing 2.0”.

-At some point, brands like Digital Marketer began creating and utilizing content for more than just exposure.
+At some point, brands began creating and utilizing content for more than just exposure.
 They began creating specific pieces of content in order to sell products.

 The most basic form of this was to create a popular piece of content and to add a strong CTA either throughout or at the end of that piece.
 The distance between awareness and purchasing shortened as more content marketers began to understand that their content could be used to generate awareness and nurture leads at the same time.